 Rinse Dates (Optional)

 - Place the red dates inside a bowl.
 Add the salt and flour into the bowl.
-The purpose of the salt and flour is to clean the deep ridges of any debris lodged inside the ridges of the red dates.
+The purpose of the salt and flour is to clean any debris lodged inside the deep ridges of the red dates.

 - Add some water into the bowl, enough to allow you to rinse the red dates.
 You don’t want to use too much water or else the salt and flour will be too diluted.
 Scrub the dates with the salt and flour.